azurecitadel/azurecitadel.github.io/labs/terraformingAKS.md

 commands will detect it and remind you to do so if necessary.
 ```

-This configures the .terraform sub-directory containing the plugins for the providers in your various *.tf files and the terraform.tfstate file.
+This configures the .terraform sub-directory, automatically downloading the plugins for the providers in your various *.tf files and initialising the terraform.tfstate file.

 See the execution plan by running `terraform plan`: